Club Guide to the Croquet Association

 What is the CA?
 The Croquet Association is Croquet's national governing body, which promotes and regulates the sport, mostly through voluntary effort.
 Players and clubs support the organisation through their membership.
 The management and control of the CA is vested in the Council of elected members, which includes members from each Federation region.
 Council members and others serve on the various committees.

 Promotional Materials and Leaflets The CA Office supplies clubs with glossy promotion materials, which include short guides to Association and Golf Croquet, a promotional leaflet called 'Have you Tried Croquet?', and A4 posters.
-The marketing team run National Croquet Day (NCD).
+The marketing team run National Croquet Day (NCD)/Week (NCW).